trenskow/isvalid/README.md

 ````

 > There is also build-in support for usage as an [express](https://npmjs.org/package/express) or [connect](https://npmjs.org/package/connect) middleware – see the [As Connect or Express Middleware](#as-connect-or-express-middleware) section below for more information.

+# History

+For detailed history – see [HISTORY](HISTORY.md).

+## Breaking Changes From Version 4 to 5

+As of version 5 the formatting of the [`range`](#range) and [`len`](#len-1) has changed from using `-` as a separator to using `...`.

+The change is done in order to simplify the parsing and make it more obvious when reading what is a `-` negative sign and `-` as deliminator.

+The change is not backwards compatible - so implentations using the version 4 formatting must be updated to use the new formatting.

 # How it Works